 The College has two subsidiary companies Shipley College Developments Limited and Shipley College Services Limited.
 The principal activity of Shipley College Developments Limited was acting as a Design and Build agent which handled the building of the College's new Jonathan Silver Building.
 Shipley College Services Limited is a dormant company with no trading since incorporation.
 Shipley College Developments Limited is now a dormant company.

-Consolidated accounts have not been prepared for the year to 31 July 2020.
+Consolidated accounts have not been prepared for the year to 31 July 2021 as both companies are dormant and the assets and liabilities are immaterial.